 The threat hunting landscape is constantly evolving.
 Learn the techniques, tactics, and tools needed to become a highly-effective threat hunter.

 It’s near impossible to hide online.
-No matter how under-the-radar an executive tries to be, it’s not just notoriety that attracts attention anymore — it’s their access to wealth, power, and information.
+No matter how under-the-radar an executive tries to be, it’s not just notoriety that attracts attention anymore — it’s their access to wealth, power, and information, which needs excessive security protection.

 In April, it was announced that Facebook CEO Mark Zuckerberg’s allotted security budget was $20 million in 2018 — four times the amount he received for security in 2016.
 Meanwhile, there are executives like Larry Ellison, whose security spending has declined in recent years, even though his net worth has risen.

 CEOs can easily become victims of fraud via business email compromise/email account compromise attacks, which, according to FBI statistics, is now a $12 billion scam.
-And when private information about these high-net-worth individuals is exposed online, it carries a high degree of risk for that individual, their families, associates, and his or her business.
+And when private information about these high-net-worth individuals is exposed online, it carries a high degree of risk for that individual, their families, associates, and his or her business and they all equally need to have security protection.
 This is because even if an executive hides from Forbes’ list of the world’s billionaires, any of their data in the digital world is fair play.
 Cybercriminals practice the utmost due diligence to identify targets and exploit their most private details.
 A cyberattack of surgical precision can happen to anyone at any company.

 Consider the example of Sony.
 The FBI believes North Korean hackers accessed the company’s networks and stole data — including unreleased movies, financial information, company plans, and personal emails — before publishing it for the public.
 The hit to the company’s reputation was overwhelming.
 “Investigation and remediation expenses” related to the hack cost Sony $41 million, according to the Associated Press.
 And before this scandal, it’s likely the exploited Sony employees were household names, yet they still played a critical role in the breach of data.